UniAP2022/UniAP/README.md

 Transcript: "prob wold be thorgh them but influlers which no to ne is has es recised the pontes perity from they would misdobe hards re to a misular standing".

-Origin audio + Universal perturbaion (L, random-chunk, SNR1: 44.97dB, SNR2: 22.9dB):
+Origin audio + Universal perturbaion (L, random-chunk, distortion level1: -44.97dB, distortion level2: -22.9dB):

 https://user-images.githubusercontent.com/97931505/168986668-9f34bdcf-b50b-4e96-8a31-436f701f097f.mov